How to Write a Product Description That Sells

 Cut the fluff

-Writing effective product descriptions depends just as much on what you’re willing to cut as what you’re willing to include.
-One exercise that you might find helpful when deleting unnecessary words is to look for sentences that begin with “there.”
-For example, “there are three things you can do with this set of canisters,” says, “these canisters can be used in three ways,” with a lot more words.
+Knowing how to write a product description that sells depends just as much on what you’re willing to remove as what you’re willing to include.
+One tip that can help you cut unnecessary words is to look for sentences that begin with the word “there.”
+For example, “There are three things you can do with this set of canisters.”
+A sentence like this provides little value to the reader and should instead address the actual features of the product, such as: “These canisters have pressure-fitted lids to keep contents fresh and gauge windows so you can easily see how much inventory you have left.”

-It is tempting when you’re struggling to come up with something unique for your description to throw in staples like, “excellent quality,” “superior” or “best-in-class.”
-Avoid this temptation.
-These types of descriptors are used so frequently in marketing materials, shoppers have become numb to their impact.
-Bottom line: shoppers largely ignore them.
-Focus instead on being specific and offer proof to back up any claims you make to describe your product.
+When you’re struggling to come up with compelling content for your product descriptions, it’s tempting to throw in staples such as“excellent quality,” “superior” or “best-in-class.”
+Avoid these types of descriptors, as they’re used so frequently in marketing materials that shoppers have become numb to their impact.
+Focus instead on highlighting specific features and benefits, and offer proof to back up any claims you make.

 Keep it simple and scannable

-The inverted pyramid is a metaphor used to illustrate how information should be prioritized and structured in journalism, and it applies to product descriptions as well.
-Start with the most relevant, “newsworthy” information; this area should include the features and benefits of the product.
-Then, move on to the important details; consider using bullet points for this section.
-Finally, provide general or background information; in the case of product descriptions, this would likely include the product’s specs: weight, dimensions, materials, etc.
+The inverted pyramid is a metaphor used in journalism to illustrate how information should be prioritized and structured for easiest comprehension, and it can be applied to product descriptions as well.
+Start with the most relevant, “newsworthy” information; this area should entice the audience to keep reading with an emotional hook and descriptive language.
+Then, move on to the important details.
+In the case of product descriptions, those details are usually the features and benefits of the product.
+It’s best to use bullet points for this section, as it makes the content easier to scan.
+Finally, provide general or background information; for product descriptions, this includes the product’s attributes, or specs, e.g. weight, dimensions, materials, etc.